danielhoherd/ansible-playground/query-vs-lookup/README.md

       debug:
         msg: "here is a result: {{ vars['a_list'] }}"

-    - name: "use 'lookukp' wantlist=False"
+    - name: "use 'lookup' wantlist=False"
       debug:
         msg: "here is a result: {{ lookup('vars', 'a_list') }}"

-    - name: "use 'lookukp' wantlist=True"
+    - name: "use 'lookup' wantlist=True"
       debug:
         msg: "here is a result: {{ lookup('vars', 'a_list', wantlist=True) }}"